+Engagement, in essence, is the outcome or by-product of all of the organizational and work factors that an individual experiences day-to-day; it’s an outcome of their Employee Experience.
+Therefore, survey items that measure engagement must also measureoutcomes, perceptions, attitude, and beliefs.
 Our Best Practice Guide can help you choose the best method to measure engagement at your organization.
-The guide breaks down four types of employee engagement surveys you might consider using which we classify as: Always-on, Pulse, Spot, and Anchor.
+The guide breaks down four types of employee engagement surveys you might consider using which we classify as: always-on, pulse, spot/ad-hoc, and anchor.
 Each have a different scope and frequency for how they are traditionally administered.

 Employee Engagement Survey Questions

-The second type of employee engagement survey question measures the drivers of engagement in the organization.
+The second type measures the drivers of engagement inside an organization.
 These questions make up the bulk of the survey and measure things like leadership, organization policies, teamwork, and the job experience.
 Comparing scores from the driver questions to those of employees who are fully engaged based on the anchor question scores, shows which items influence employee engagement in the organization.

-Employee survey results should be rolled out to all levels in the organization to allow managers to work with their employees to develop action plans.
-The amount of detail provided to each manager will vary.
-Executives will have access to the results for the entire organization including breakouts by demographic categories such as tenure, gender, and department.
+Employee survey results should be rolled out to all levels in the organization in a way that allows managers to work with their employees to brainstorm solutions and develop action plans.
+The amount of detail provided to each manager will likely vary.
+Executives will have results for the entire organization including breakouts by demographic categories such as tenure, gender, and department.
 Front-line managers normally only receive results for their respective group.
-Our manager report tool delivers data and insights directly to the manager with no need to login into another portal.
+In addition, we apply confidentiality thresholds to ensure that managers can only view results when there are five or more responses.
+In addition, our manager report tool delivers data and insights directly to the manager’s email with no need to login into another piece of software.

 The first step in improving anything is to understand the current state.
 We suggest using a variety of employee surveys to gain insights and understanding into the experience your employees are having.
 Use a listening program to help you answer this fundamental question: What experience am I creating right now for my team, department, or organization?